Seal of the president of Ireland: Use

-While not always expliclity required by the Constitution, in practice each exercise of his official functions is accompanied by a signed and sealed document.
-For example, while Article 13.1.1° does not specify the manner in which the President appoints a nominated Taoiseach, the practice includes signing and sealing a warrant.
+While not always explicitly required by the Constitution, in practice each exercise of their official functions is accompanied by a signed and sealed document.
+For example, while Article 13.1.1° does not specify the manner in which the president appoints a nominated Taoiseach, the practice includes signing and sealing a warrant.
 The Presidential Seal Act 1937 states that the presence of the seal authenticates the president's signature on any "order, commission, warrant, or other instrument".
 It also states that "the presidential seal shall be affixed to instruments made by the President, and to no other instruments, and shall be so affixed by direction of the President and not otherwise".
 The Defence Act 1954 specifies that officers' commissions into the Defence Forces must carry the seal.
 The office of the president maintains registers of bills, diplomatic documents, and other "Executed Documents" to which the seal has been applied, older volumes of which are in file PRES 3 of the National Archives of Ireland.

 Since the coming into force in 1949 of The Republic of Ireland Act 1948, the president has authority to sign and seal important treaties and diplomatic credentials.
 Before 1949, the Executive Authority (External Relations) Act 1936 provided that the diplomatic functions of Irish head of state were performed by the British monarch, who signed such documents and sealed them with the External Great Seal.
 Before and after 1949, practically all diplomatic documents have in fact been signed by the Minister for Foreign Affairs and sealed with his ministerial seal.
 The presidential seal has only been used for Full Powers instruments relating to the Treaties of the European Union.